aregm/nff-go/README.md

         cd $GOPATH/src/github.com
         mkdir intel-go
         cd intel-go
-        ln -s ../rscohn2/yanff .
+        ln -s ../rscohn2/nff-go .

 ## Setting up the build and run environment

 ### DPDK

-YANFF uses DPDK, so you must setup your system to build and run DPDK.
+NFF-Go uses DPDK, so you must setup your system to build and run DPDK.
 See [System Requirements in the DPDK Getting Started Guide for Linux](http://dpdk.org/doc/guides/linux_gsg/sys_reqs.html) for more information.